g41797/matryoshka-io/kitchen/docs/building-blocks/polynode.md

 A Slot is a place that either holds a handle or is empty.

-- An item has exactly one owner at any moment.
+- An item has exactly one holder at any moment.
-- Owners: user code (in flight), a mailbox (held), a pool (held).
+- Holders: user code (in flight), a mailbox (held), a pool (held).
-- When ownership transfers, the slot becomes empty — that's the proof the transfer happened, not just bookkeeping.
+- When the item moves, the slot becomes empty — that's the proof the move happened, not just bookkeeping.

 ## Why this matters

-Given a handle, you can identify the object it came from and cast back to it:
+Given a handle, you can identify the Item it came from and cast back to it:

 - without interfaces
 - without virtual dispatch